FGA0138-MDS-Ajax/2023-2-CENTAURI/docs/Documento de Arquitetura - Centauri - MDS-2023.md

 ## 2 BACKLOG DO PRODUTO
 Forneça o backlog do produto, constituído pelos requisitos a serem contemplados no desenvolvimento:

-·        Forma de obtenção do requisito (elicitação): brainstorm, reuniões.
+·Forma de obtenção do requisito (elicitação): brainstorm, reuniões.

 ### 2.1 PERFIS
 #|Nome do perfil|Características do perfil|Pemissões de acesso
 ---|---|---|---|